nazmulhasan103/buy-now-button/readme.txt

 == Description ==

-Buy Now Button - Woocommerce is a solution to see customer history in detail for selling digital products on WordPress.
+Buy Now Button is a button on a product that allows a customer to buy an item immediately.
+Let your visitors become your customers!
+Add a quick buy now button to your Woocommerce website to increase conversions and make it easier to sell your products.